awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-ipad-client.md

 **Note**
 The WorkSpaces iPad client application is not available for the WorkSpaces Streaming Protocol \(WSP\)\.
+If your WorkSpace is located in the Asia Pacific \(Mumbai\) Region, you must use version 2\.4\.17 or later of the Amazon WorkSpaces iPad client application\.

 ## Setup and Installation<a name="ipad_setup"></a>